ElonReveMusk/Hactoberfest-2022/README.md

 - Make sure you take from latest code and don't edit any other file.

-If you wish to stay updated, join our Whatsapp Group [here](https://chat.whatsapp.com/H0Hn3m1sgKHKeJdoCSb74A)

 Open source is changing the world- one pull request at a time.
 Hactoberfest encourages participation in open source community, which grows bigger every year.